binanhphuoc/pocket-rn-interview-2021/README.md

 - Login with one account to set up an appointment.
 - Once you're logged in, double-click any time frame to schedule a new appointment.
 - In the appointment editor, make sure you have a title and at least one invitation.
 - When adding invitations, type emails one-by-one separated by either `[Enter]` or `[Comma]`.
+Make sure that you type a trailing `[Enter]` or `[Comma]` for the last email, or else the last email will not appear in a bubble.
+Only bubbled emails are sent to the server.
 - Click `Save` when you have done.

 ```
 Notes:
-The curret app version does not allow editing details of an existing appointment,
+- The current app version does not allow editing details of an existing appointment,
 even if you are the organizer.
+- Again, make sure that you type a trailing [Enter] or [Comma] for the last email, or else the last email will not appear in a bubble.
+Only bubbled emails are sent to the server.
 ```
 ![alt text](https://github.com/binanhphuoc/pocket-rn-interview-2021/blob/main/static/set-up-appointment.png?raw=true)